-Parents/Guardians Notification:
+Parents/Guardians Notification

-Parents or guardians of dependent students receive written notification of any decision that results in living unit probation, living unit dismissal, disciplinary probation, suspension or dismissal.
-Parents or guardians, faculty advisors, and/or coaches may also receive notice of student conduct action any time it is deemed to be in the best interest of the student and the University to do so.
+Normally, parents or guardians of dependent students receive written notification of any student conduct decision that results in living unit dismissal, disciplinary suspension or disciplinary dismissal.
+Parents or guardians, and/or coaches may also receive notice of student conduct action any time it is deemed to be in the best interest of the student and the University to do so.
 However, student conduct action is normally treated as confidential information.

-Restitution:
+Restitution